comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 author: david_batista
 ---

 Named-Entity Recognition (NER) is an NLP task that involves finding and classifying sequences of words (tokens) into pre-defined categories.
 Examples of named entities include person names, locations, organizations and time expressions.
 At Comtravo one important piece of our NLP pipeline is a NER module which identifies several classes of named-entities.
 In addition to the standard named entities (persons, organizations) we need are also interested in finding airline and airport mentions.
-In the following blog we post we will give an overview of recently published neural network architectures for named entity recognition.
+In the following blog we post we will give an overview of recently published neural network architectures for named-entity recognition.
 This blog post was originally published on [www.davidsbatista.net](http://www.davidsbatista.net/blog/2018/10/22/Neural-NER-Systems/)

 Since about 2015-2016 new methods for sequence labelling tasks based on neural networks started to be proposed.
 I will try in this blog post to do a quick recap of some of these methods The aim is to understand their architectures and point out what each technique adds or how they differ from other known methods.